HENRION POWER-PLAY GOAL SENDS NEW HAMPSHIRE PAST BOSTON COLLEGE, 2-1

-Senior forward John Henrion scored the game-winning goal for the Wildcats
+Senior forward John Henrion nets game-winning goal with 4:48 remaining for Wildcats

 DURHAM, N.H. - John Henrion (Holden, Mass.) scored a power play goal at 15:12 of the third period to lift the fourth-ranked University of New Hampshire men's hockey team to a 2-1 win over No. 2 Boston College Eagles on Saturday night at the Whittemore Center.